What’s at Stake

 Their fondness for eating urchins and other invertebrates helps keep these populations in check, contributing to the health of kelp forests.

-Conservation and wildlife groups, represented by Earthjustice, are defending a decision by the U.S. Fish and Wildlife Service to end a failed policy of trying to exclude sea otters from their Southern California habitat—a so-called “no-otter zone”—by relocating otters to other areas.
-An industry group, the California Sea Urchin Commission, has filed a lawsuit challenging the federal decision to end the backward management policy.
+Conservation and wildlife groups, represented by Earthjustice, are defending a decision by the U.S. Fish and Wildlife Service to end a failed policy of trying to exclude sea otters from their Southern California habitat—a so-called “No Otter Zone”—by relocating otters to other areas.
+An industry group, the California Sea Urchin Commission, filed a lawsuit challenging the federal decision to end the counterproductive management policy.

-Congress established the “no-otter” zone (Public Law 99-625) in 1986 as part of a plan by U.S. Fish and Wildlife Service to translocate sea otters to San Nicolas Island.
+In 1987, the U.S. Fish and Wildlife Service passed a regulation establishing a “No Otter Zone” off the coast of Southern California as part of a plan to translocate sea otters to San Nicolas Island.
 At the time the agency suggested that the translocation program would help southern sea otters, which are protected as a “threatened” species under the Endangered Species Act, to gain protection should a catastrophic event like an oil spill threaten the otter population along parts of the California coast.
-The “no-otter” zone was established by Congress in response to complaints from fishermen that moving otters to a new location could interfere with their fishing activities.
+The “No Otter Zone" was established by Congress in response to complaints from fishermen that moving otters to a new location could interfere with their fishing activities.

 The population of California sea otters before fur traders arrived is believed to have been between 14,000 and 16,000.
 But in 2012 the animals’ three-year population average was only 2,792.